-Updated November 17, 2020 — When you go shopping for an online proctoring service, you may be surprised to find that they come in so many shapes and sizes.
+When you compare online proctoring services, you may be surprised to find that they come in so many shapes and sizes.
 You get the freedom to choose whatever might be best for your school, but it can also be really overwhelming.
 Where do you even start?
 What are the most important factors to consider?
 How do you pick a tool that will run smoothly so students can focus on learning and faculty can concentrate on teaching?

 One of the best places to start is by looking at one of the core structures of online assessments—the proctoring process itself.
 There are two basic structures—automated proctoring and live proctoring—and some programs that offer a hybrid.
 Ready to get into it and discover what might be best for your students?

 This is, well, just what it sounds like—an automated process for proctoring.
 A student sits down for the assessment, verifies their identity, and then gets started.
 AI technology monitors them throughout their exam, and then someone reviews the recording of their session and prepares a report for the instructor.
 The instructor can also review the session recording to check in on any flagged incidents.
 There are a few good reasons why this might work well.